nelyj/interoperabilidad/README.md

 1. If you are using voltos, the firs step is to run `voltos use gobdigital-interoperabilidad` inside the project root folder.

-    - To do things simpler, you can create a function inside your `.bashrc` or `.bashrc.local` and replace make with vmake in every command.
+    - To make things simpler, you can create a function inside your `.bashrc` or `.bashrc.local` and replace make with vmake in every command.

     ```bash
     function vmake(){